SotonLM/Data-Engineering/docs/divisions/division_3_social.md

     to let me know or ignore it.
 Additional Warning - this document was written based on the instructions for division 2, which is based
     on division 1. **Same warning as above**.

+Another Warning - instructions on data storage is objectively wrong, since we've been working on the instructions
+    in parallel and we both wrote different things.
+For data storage, check the data_schema.md.
+That one is more accurate.

 # **Main Task** - Create an automated pipeline for data collection